RancidDax/namazu.tools/top.md

 {: .everyone }
 > The party should line-up from East to West as seen in the cheatsheet.
 >
-> The furthest left symbol of a pair will be designated as light party 1, whilst the furthest right will be designated light party 2.
+> The furthest West symbol of a pair will be designated as Light Party 1, whilst the furthest East will be designated Light Party 2.

 At the same time, **Omega's Eye** will spawn on a random cardinal/intercardinal. **This will be designated as relative north**.